openshift-labs/lab-mysql-operator/workshop/content/exercises/01-operator-prerequisites.md

 oc auth can-i create PerconaXtraDBCluster.pxc.percona.com
 ```

+Did you type the command in yourself?
+If you did, click on the command here instead and you will find that it is executed for you.
+You can click on any command here in the workshop notes which has the <span class="glyphicon glyphicon-play-circle"></span> icon shown to the right of it, and it will be copied to the interactive terminal and run for you.

-If response is `yes`, you have the appropriate access.
+When run, if the response is `yes` you have the appropriate access.

 We also need to verify that the MySQL operator has been deployed into your project.
 To check this, run: